 I realize some of the limits of age are self-imposed.
 I can move to Paris when I am 67 and live there for 30 years.
 I can plan to run a presidential re-election campaign when I’m 96.
 I don’t need to stop living for fear I might stop living.
 I can plan as though life is infinite.
 My eyes can twinkle when I meet someone new.
 I can thirst for knowledge.
 It is my decision alone to live this way.
 No one will marginalize me if, I don’t marginalize myself.

 This post is off topic.
-But when you meet the most interesting man in the world, you really must write a blog about him.
+But when you meet the most interesting man in the world, you really must write about him.